 3. Flio

 Flio is the most popular flight-tracking app worldwide.
-It offers instant updates on flight changes or delays and other perks travelers need in an airport.
+It offers instant updates on flight changes or delays and other perks travelers need at airports.

 For example, it has a Wi-Fi map, dining venues, duty-free shops, and even stores in the airport that currently feature discounts.
 You can also see a map of terminals and gates, a lifesaver in large airports.

-The app is available for Android and iOS, has multiple language support, and is free.
+The app is free, available for Android and iOS, supports multiple languages, and is available in multiple languages.
 No wonder it's so popular!

 4. Yelp